|

 sights are spread far and wide so a taxi or rickshaw is

+necessary to travel between them.
 A good place to start is the Quaid-i-Azam Mausoleum,

 a monument to Pakistan's founder Mohammed Ali Jinnah